lumeyus/LanguageProject/README.md

-# Luis Ibanez
+## Luis Ibanez
-# Zachary Miller
+## Zachary Miller
-# CSC 211 Final Language Project
+## CSC 211 Final Language Project

-## What small problems to solve?
+# What small problems to solve?
 How to solve?

+# Classes?
+Subclasses?
 Need to figure out how to get trigram frequencies from both test and training data.

-- Need a function to read input files
-- Need a function to read store trigram data of files into a map or arrays
-- Need way to test out if trigram data is being stored correctly (printing?)

-Need to verify files follow specifications. (a-z lowercase and ' 's only)

-## Classes?
-Subclasses?
+# What files will we need?

+# Milestone 1 main?

+# Milestone 2 main?

+# Libraries?
++ trigram.h
++ language.h
++ string
++ vector
++ algorithm
++ using namespace std

+# Files that compile script will need?
+We will need to compile:
++ trigram.h
++ language.h
++ language.cpp
++ langtraining.cpp
++ main.cpp
 A Language class that stores a language and it's trigram frequencies

 - private instance variables for language name and array of trigram frequency numbers